jrnold/r4ds-exercise-solutions/docs/EDA.md

 <img src="EDA_files/figure-html/unnamed-chunk-23-1.png" width="70%" style="display: block; margin: auto;" />

 The violin plot was first described in

 >  Hintze JL, Nelson RD (1998).
 "Violin Plots: A Box Plot-Density Trace Synergism."
 The American Statistician, 52(2), 181–184

+#### Exercise 6 {.exercise}

-6. If you have a small dataset, it's sometimes useful to use `geom_jitter()` to see the relationship between a continuous and categorical variable.
+>  If you have a small dataset, it's sometimes useful to use `geom_jitter()` to see the relationship between a continuous and categorical variable.
-    The **ggbeeswarm** package provides a number of methods similar to `geom_jitter()`.
-List them and briefly describe what each one does.
+> The **ggbeeswarm** package provides a number of methods similar to `geom_jitter()`.
+> List them and briefly describe what each one does.

 There are two methods:

 -   `geom_quasirandom` that produces plots that resemble something between jitter and violin.
 There are several different methods that determine exactly how the random location of the points is generated.
 -   `geom_beeswarm` creates a shape similar to a violin plot, but by offsetting the points.

 I'll use the `mpg`  box plot example since these methods display individual points, they are better suited for smaller datasets.